 If attendance drops below 85% over a year, we have a duty to make a referral to the School Nurse for a Health Assessment.
 This referral is a statutory duty and does not require consent.
 To put this 85% in perspective, it works out at 29.5 missed sessions - or just under fifteen days.
 Fifteen may sound a lot, but a week’s holiday, delays in flights to add another day, a cold in February, flu bug in March etc., and these days quickly add up.

-We've had a few conversations with parents regarding 'it's only the last day of term'-type absences.
+We've had a few conversations with parents regarding 'it's only the last day of term' absences.
 We agree, the last few days of term are sometimes used as a time where the children are developing more social skills than academic ones, and the emphasis is more on pastoral work and enjoying school life with friends as a reward and celebration of hard work well done.
 However, the absence does still count in terms of figures and contributes to the overall attendance, which in turn may trigger a referral.
 Again, this is one of school's statutory obligations which we are duty-bound to follow.

 Absences do affect how well children do in school.
 In fact, looking at our data, only 36% of our pupils whose attendance is less than 90% are on-track to meet Age-Related Expectations by the year end.
 If you flip that statistic on its head, 64% of our pupils with poor attendance are falling behind.

-On the face of it, 90% attendance looks reasonable.
+On the face of it, 90% attendance sounds reasonable.
 But if you stretch that out over a child's time in school, 90% from Reception to Y9 means that a child has missed a whole school year!